WebSharper documentation

-# HTML
+Using HTML

 Additionally, client-side Docs can be reactive.
 A same Doc can consist of different elements at different moments in time, depending on user input or other variables.
-See the reactive section to learn more about this.
+See the reactive page to learn more about this.

 open WebSharper.UI.Html